kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 This project was done as a part of **Principles of repurposing of electronics (521229A)** course at University of Oulu.
 The main motivation for choosing this project in particular was that I wanted to utilize (read: get rid of) some of the elecronic junk that has found its way from dumpsters to my basement over the course of several years.

+![Image](appearance.png)

 Converting an ATX power supply into a general-purpose DC supply is relatively straightforward and requires little to no knowledge of electronics.
 An ATX supply provides several set levels of DC voltage: 3.3V (orange wire) 5V (red wire) and 12V (yellow wire).
 A negative 12V voltage is also provided (blue wire) but it was not used in this project.

-![Image](appearance.png)
+In order to get the power supply working, however, a couple of thigs need to be done.
+First of all, the green wire needs to be shorted to ground.
+The green wire is normally wired to the power button of a PC, and shorting it to ground simulates a press of a power button.
+Whether the pins need to be shorted only once or constantly depends on the supply.
+This supply required the pins to be shorted all the time, and unplugging them would immediately turn the supply off.

+Secondly, to get the supply to actually supply power properly, it needs to be "deceived" to think it's been plugged to a motherboard.
+For this, a low-resistance resistor is used to create a dummy load on a +5V pin. **Note that this resistor will draw a lot of current, causing it to heat up.
+A power resistor is warmly (no pun intended) recommended.** I used an 18 ohm power resistor with a maximum power dissipation of 5 Watts.
+I hot-glued it directly in front of the power supply's cooling air intake to aid heat dissipation.

-## Parts and components used:
+## Parts and components used
 * 1 x ATX power supply, salvaged from a dumpster
-* 1 x Fluke table-mounted multimeter from the 70's, mains-operated, salvaged from a dumpster
+* 1 x Fluke 8000A table-mounted, mains-operated digital multimeter, salvaged from a dumpster
-* 2 x LEDs
+* 2 x LEDs for status indicators
 * 2 x **PALJONKO** ohm resistors for LEDs
 * 1 x 18 ohm 5W power resistor for a dummy load on the power supply
 * 1 x 2A fuse for the current going through multimeter
-* 1 x 2-port banana connector jack
+* 1 x 2-port banana connector jack for voltage output
+* 4 x small screws and corresponding nuts for attaching the multimeter to casing
 * 3mm MDF material for the casing
 * Wire, capable of handling a couple amps

-## Tools used:
+## Tools used
 * Laser cutter
 * Wire cutter
 * Wire stripper
 * Soldering iron and solder
-*
+* Hot glue gun

-## Wires used:
+## Wires used
 **Orange wire(s): +3.3V**
 Provides a DC voltage of +3.3 volts.
 All pins of this color are interconnected so it doesn't matter which one is chosen.
 **Red wire(s): +5V**